rednafi/digressions/_posts/2020-03-12-python-dataclasses.md

 class CartesianPoint:
     """Immutable Cartesian point class.
+       Although mathematically incorrect,
+       for demonstration purpose, all the
-       All the comparisons are done based on the first field only."""
+       comparisons are done based on
+       the first field only."""

     def __init__(self, x, y, z):
         self.x = x